Friday, November 28, 2025

 • Beat until smooth, then keep beating for about 2 to 3 more minute.
 Scrap the bowl about every minute during the process.

-• Put in the fridge to chill until ready to assemble pies
+• Put the batch into a zipper lock gallon bag and into the fridge to chill until you are ready to assemble your pies.

 The cream cheese in the whipped cream keeps it stable.
 The whipped cream won't deflate for several days so you don't have to worry about making the pies a day or two ahead.
 Just make sure to keep them cold!